xythub/xythub.github.io/pages/xyt/lib_csharp.md

 Installation
 ------------
-In order to use big xyt Cloud Platform C# Client add a reference in C#:
+In order to use xyt hub C# Client add a reference in C#:
 1. In `Solution Explorer`, right-click the project node and click `Add Reference`.
 2. In the `Add Reference` dialog box, select the `Browse` tab and locate `xythub-csharp.dll` and then click `OK`.